hltdi/HornMorpho/README.md

 These FSTs include the combined lexical and grammatical information for the particular POS.

 Normally you should not need to change any of these files.
-If you would like to add to or correct the knowledge that HM has for a particular language, please contact [gasser@indiana.edu](mailto:gasser@indiana.edu).
+If you would like to add to or correct the knowledge that HM has for a particular language, please contact [gasser@iu.edu](mailto:gasser@iu.edu).

 ### <a id="Word">*`class`* **`Word`**(*`analyses`*)</a>